-The Air Conditioning, Heating and Refrigeration Pathway is designed to provide Class Hrs.
-Lab Hrs.
-Clin Hrs.
-Work Exp.
-Credit Hrs. students with entry-level competencies AHR 110 Intro to Refrigeration 2 6 0 0 5 in mechanical refrigeration, heating and AHR 111 HVACR Electricity 2 2 0 0 3 cooling theory, electricity, controls and safety.
-AHR 113 Comfort Cooling 2 4 0 0 4 Т otal 12
+The Air Conditioning, Heating and Refrigeration Pathway is designed to provide students with entry-level competencies in mechanical refrigeration, heating and cooling theory, electricity, controls and safety.

 Upon completion of the pathway, students will be awarded a Certificate in Air Conditioning, Heating and Refrigeration from RCC.